DJMF2015/Brewdog-Api-App/ReadMe.md

 ## Brewdog Api Application

-### Simple example of pubs-sub pattern using webpack and pure javascript
+### an example using publiser-subscriber pattern, webpack and vanilla javascript to filter 3rd party Rest API

-#### Data extracted, parsed and pulled via PunkApi into the application Views
+#### Data extracted from PunkApi

 API can be viewed here: https://punkapi.com/